aws-samples/amazon-dynamodb-labs/content/design-patterns/ex6compos/Step1.en.md

 ```
 You have to wait until the index has been created before proceeding.

-Notice that the following screenshot shows the global secondary index's status as ```CREATING```.
+Notice that the following command shows the global secondary index's status as `CREATING`.
 ```bash
 aws dynamodb describe-table --table-name employees --query "Table.GlobalSecondaryIndexes[].IndexStatus"
 ```
-Output:
+The output looks similar to the following.
+The order of the table statuses may be different.
 ```json
 [
     "ACTIVE",